-- 1. Take the TEAS VI Test or the HESI LPN to ADN Entrance exam and score at "proficiency level." - 2.
-Submit an Online Application with the non-refundable Application Fee of \$100.00 - 3.
+- 1. Take the HESI LPN to ADN Entrance exam and achieve a score of "750" or higher. - 2.
+Submit an Online Application with 3 references, along with the non-refundable Application Fee of \$100.00 - 3.
 Submit the Official Transcripts (college courses and high school graduation) - 4.
-Submit 3 References - 5.
-Attend an Interview.
+Submit copy of LPN License - 5.
+Attend an Interview. - 6.
+Provisional acceptance sent out via email